shyrodgau/imbraw2dng/README.md

 ## How do I copy HTML files to the MicroSD?

+.... when you want to download/convert directly in your browser from ImB.

 #### Android:

-Install the [real app](https://shyrodgau.github.io/imbraw2dng/cordova/imbapp/apk/imbapp.apk) and use the extras menu.
+Install the [real app](https://shyrodgau.github.io/imbraw2dng/cordova/imbapp/apk/imbapp.apk), then enter ImB Wifi and use the extras menu.

 #### Using a Micro SD reader/adapter or USB cable